Think about a song with a robotic voice… there are thousands, right? That’s all thanks to the legendary Vocoder.

-Harmonizing your vocals is the most common way to use a vocoder, and has been applied to (pretty much) every genre imaginable.
+Harmonizing your vocals is the most common way to use a vocoder.
+It has been applied to (pretty much) every genre imaginable.
 With Autotune on the rise, it could serve as a refreshing alternative your listeners will appreciate.

 When using a vocoder for any vocal part, a hook or bridge, in particular, you have 3 options:

-≫ BACKSEAT: Take your original vocals and blend it (in parallel) with the vocoded signal, at a relatively low level.
+- BACKSEAT 一 Take your original vocals and blend them (in parallel) with the vocoded signal, at a relatively low level.
 If using your MIX parameter: set it to a level anywhere below the 30% range.
 This is the most ‘subtle’ of the 3 vocoding approaches.

 To take it one step further, use MONO tracks without a Stereo Imager to create some trippy stereo effects.